 Elizabeth said: "I am so pleased I had it done.
 I have always had naturally quite thin eyebrows and I just want them to be a bit fuller.

-"The technique worked brilliantly and I now have gorgeous bushy brows.
-I cannot thanks Mr Shahmalak enough - he is a brilliant surgeon.
+"The technique worked brilliantly, and I now have gorgeous bushy brows.
+I cannot thank Mr Shahmalak enough - he is a brilliant surgeon.
 I finally have the eyebrows that I have always wanted."

-Case study 2
+Eyebrow transplant case study 2

-He takes a team from Crown Clinic - performing eyelash, eyebrow and hair transplants on the women free of charge.
+He takes a team from Crown Clinic, performing eyelash, eyebrow, and hair transplants on the women free of charge.

 One of the women he helped was Kanwal Ashar, 26, who had acid thrown over her by a man who had been stalking her after she had turned down his proposal.
 She had been working in a beauty salon and the man became obsessed with her.

 She said: "I cannot thank him enough - he worked with great patience to rebuild my brows and the results are remarkable."